PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/Message API/Multiplayer/ChallengeWonMessage.md

 state | string | One of these possible state values: ISSUED, EXPIRED, ACCEPTED, DECLINED, COMPLETE, WITHDRAWN, RUNNING, WAITING, RECEIVED turnCount | [PlayerTurnCount[]](#playerturncount) | A collection containing the number of turns taken by each player that has accepted the challenge.

-### ScriptData
+### PlayerDetail

-A collection of arbitrary data that can be added to a message via a Cloud Code script.
+An object representing a player's id and name

 Parameter | Type | Description
 --------- | ---- | -----------
-myKey | string | An arbitrary data key myValue | JSON | An arbitrary data value.
+externalIds | JSON | A player's external identifiers id | string | A player's id name | string | A player's name

 ### LeaderboardData